 As discussed, LASIK is meant to help you leave glasses or contacts behind when you prepare to tackle routine tasks, such as housecleaning or gardening.
 You may expect crisp, clear vision immediately after surgery.

 It is important to remember that LASIK is a surgery that involves an incision, and the body will need to heal after that surgery.
 The body's healing processes can involve inflammation, and that can impact clear vision.
-According to the American Academy of Ophthalmology, it is not uncommon for vision to remain blurred for several weeks or even months after LASIK.
+According to the American Academy of Ophthalmology, it is not uncommon for vision to remain blurry for several weeks or even months after LASIK.

 Since this blurred vision is part of the body's healing process, there is little to nothing you must do to treat the issue.
 In most cases, this blurring will fade with time, although the amount of time it takes can vary from person to person.

 For example, as research published in the journal Ocular Surgery News points out, some people have an unusual reaction to LASIK that can blur their vision.
 Tiny particles within the cornea are somehow stimulated by the laser, and those particles swell and block light from entering the eye.
-That can cause vision to seem blurred and images indistinct.
+That can cause vision to seem blurry and images indistinct.
 Doctors can treat this problem with medication, but often, this is an issue that will go away as the surgery site heals and inflammation reduces.

 Infections can also cause a blurring of the vision, especially if those infections involve bacterial colonies growing on the surface of the eye.
 Doctors can again use medications to address that issue, and they can use surgeries and irrigation to remove bacterial infections.